HemalK1412/GameProgramming/Aim Trainer randomize target tutorial code.md

 Then disable the box collider in the inspector.
 We only need the dimensions of the collider and do not need collision physics enabled on it.

 Then add the script for random spawn you can name it anything you want.
+I have gone with TargetBounds.
+_______3 coordinate system image

+If the origin marks the center of our collider then we need to find the bounding faces of our collider.
+Which for the x-axis would be -x to origin + origin to X same for Y and Z axes.
+To be continued while explaining the code.

 ```.cs
 public class TargetBounds : MonoBehaviour